Arctic Ice Race Tied Oct. 25

 If you wonder what is happening with Arctic Ice, the first (and maybe only) depiction you encounter will look like this:

 I call this The Incredibly Shrinking Ice Mirror, because it is certainly scary (Death Spiral comes to mind).
 Ice is obviously going to hell in a hand-basket.
 Once your fright abates, you might wonder about the scale or how much ice is measured.
-And you might notice this is about September; other months of the year are excluded from view.
+And you might notice this is about September; except for March other months of the year are excluded from view.

 You wouldn’t know from this chart that scary looking 2012 had one of the higher March maximums and on average was not so far out.
 But that wouldn’t be as exciting.